rgcl/lightDb/README.md

 ```

 ## Usage
-lightDb is a NOSQL database for the web that use the localStorage for simple and light collections
+lightDb is a NO-SQL database for the web that use the localStorage for simple and light collections
 of persistent data on the client-side.

 In this example, we have a collection of monsters: